Wandalen/wTools/module/core/variadic_from/task_plan.md

 ### Changelog
 *   [New Plan | 2025-07-05 23:13 UTC] Created a new, comprehensive plan to address spec compliance, test suite overhaul, and documentation accuracy for `variadic_from` and `variadic_from_meta`.
+*   [2025-07-06] Refactored `variadic_from_meta` to align with spec v1.1, including `Cargo.toml` updates, modular code generation, delegation, conditional convenience impls, and absolute paths.
+Resolved all compilation errors and lints.